 Drid Williams has conducted fieldwork in England, the USA, Australia and Kenya.
 She has taught anthropology of the dance and human movement studies in all four countries.
 She holds a D. Phil in social anthropology from St. Hugh's College, Oxford.
 In addition to numerous book chapters and articles, her publications include Anthropology and Human Movement, 1: The Study of Dances (1997, Scarecrow Press), Anthropology and Human Movement, 2: Searching for Origins (2000, Scarecrow Press).
-Forthcoming works are Signifying Bodies, Signifying Acts: New Ways of Thinking About Human Movement and a revised version of her first book, Ten Lectures on Theories of the Dance (1991), now retitled Sociocultural Anthropology and the Dance: Ten Lectures (University of Illinois Press, Urbana-Champaign).
-She is the founder and Senior Editor of JASHM.
+A revised version of her first book, Ten Lectures on Theories of the Dance (1991), retitled Sociocultural Anthropology and the Dance: Ten Lectures, has recently been published (2004, University of Illinois Press).
+A forthcoming work is Signifying Bodies, Signifying Acts: New Ways of Thinking About Human Movement.
+Dr. Williams is the founder and Senior Editor of JASHM.